dakom/hello-terra/README.md

 Running this with the frontend dev simultaneously will cause a "new system" flow live

 Currently, this project isn't setup for contract migrations

+`cargo make contracts-dev` sets up a watcher to run the build-release

 ## Contract testing